-I've not come across many bloggers or freelancers that are not doing affiliate marketing.
+I've not come across many bloggers or even freelancers that are not doing some form of affiliate marketing.

-In this post, I want to talk about affiliate marketing.
-But moreover, I want to show you how to make money with an affiliate network called ClickBank, which I'm pretty sure you've heard of by now.
+OK, enough talk.
+In this post, I want to discuss promoting affiliate products on your blog.
+More specifically, I want to show you how to make money with an affiliate network called ClickBank, which I'm pretty sure you're familiar with.

-As you can see from the screen captures above, the gross sales each week doesn't amount up to a great amount of
+As you can see from the screen captures above, the gross sales each week doesn't amount to much and can fluctuate dramatically.
+However, every cent counts in this kind of business, agreed?

-First of all, if you're not familiar with ClickBank, let me quickly explain who they are and what they do.
+First of all, if you're not familiar with ClickBank at all, let me quickly explain who they are and what they do.

 ClickBank is one of the largest online retailers on the web, founded in 1998, and with over 200 million customers worldwide.

-ClickBank is an incredibly popular sales platform where entrepreneurs can sell a range of digital products, and affiliates can help promote those products and earn a nice commission.
+ClickBank is an incredibly popular sales platform where entrepreneurs, known as vendors, can sell a range of digital products.
+Affiliates can help promote those products and earn a nice commission for doing so.

-Unfortunately, the quality of products available to promote is where ClickBank falls short.
+Unfortunately, the quality of products available to promote is where ClickBank falls flat on it's face.

-While there are some fantastic quality digital products you can try out before endorsing on your blog, the majority of the products you will find on ClickBank are trash.
+While there are some fantastic quality digital products you can try out before endorsing on your blog, the majority of the products you will find on ClickBank are trash, sadly.

 The easiest way to find products to promote is by searching for them in the ClickBank marketplace.